 - A pre-service organization determination is not required to collect payment from a MA member where the EOC or other related materials is clear that a service or item is not covered.

-- We have provided notice through an article on UHCprovider.com including clinical protocols, medical and drug policies, and/or coverage determination guidelines; or
+- We have provided notice through an article on UHCprovider.com including clinical protocols, and/or medical policies; or

 - We have made a determination that the planned service or item is not covered and have communicated that determination.

 - For MA benefit plans, CMS has published information to help you determine if the service or the item is covered.
 You are required to review the Medicare Coverage Center.
 If you do not follow this protocol, you cannot bill our member.

 If you followed this protocol and requested a pre-service organization determination and an IDN was issued before the non-covered service was rendered, you must include the –GA modifier on your claim for the non-covered service.

 Including the –GA modifier on your claim helps ensure your claim for the non-covered service is appropriately adjudicated as member liability.